 If you're planning on investing in new furniture or fixtures and fittings, this could increase the value of your home's contents.

 Get in touch with your insurer to check that your contents cover is sufficient.

-What's more you need to think carefully about whether you're insured while work is going on, and the implications if your property is left vacant during the work.
+You also need to think about whether you're insured while work is going on, and you might need unoccupied property insurance if your property is left vacant during the project.